 - 1/2 Tbsp coconut oil

-First, you will need to put your canned coconut milk in the fridge for 3 hours or overnight for the coconut milk to solidify.
-Then, you can use the solid coconut milk contents for the mousse and discard the remaining liquid in the can (or save it for another culinary use).
+First, you will need to put your canned coconut milk in the fridge for 2-3 hours or overnight for the coconut milk to solidify into coconut cream.
+Then, you can use the coconut cream for the mousse and discard the remaining liquid in the can (or save it for another culinary use).

-In a powerful blender or food processor, you will blend your dates, solidified coconut milk and water together.
+In a powerful blender or food processor, you will blend your dates, full fat coconut cream and water together.
 Then, in a microwave safe bowl melt the chocolate chips and coconut oil together.
 I cover with a paper plate and heat for 1 minute, stir, and then heat for another 30 seconds.
 It should be melted at this point!
 Add in the melted chocolate and cocoa powder into the blender and mix until smooth.
+You may need to add water (2-4 Tablespoons) to get it to blend and smooth out.